Small Data Challenges in Big Data Era: A Survey of Recent Progress on Unsupervised and Semi-Supervised Methods: Conclusions

-\begin{IEEEbiography}[{ }]{Guo-Jun Qi} Guo-Jun Qi (M14-SM18) is the Chief Scientist leading and overseeing an international R\&D team in the domain of multiple intelligent cloud services, including smart cities, visual computing service, medical intelligent service, and connected vehicle service at the Huawei Cloud, since August 2018.
+\begin{IEEEbiography}[{ }]{Guo-Jun Qi} Guo-Jun Qi (M14-SM18) is the Chief Scientist leading and overseeing an international R\&D team in the domain of multiple intelligent cloud services, including smart cities, visual computing service, medical intelligent service, and connected vehicle service at Futurewei, since August 2018.
 He was a faculty member in the Department of Computer Science and the director of MAchine Perception and LEarning (MAPLE) Lab at the University of Central Florida since August 2014.
 Prior to that, he was also a Research Staff Member at IBM T.J.
 Watson Research Center, Yorktown Heights, NY.
-His research interests include machine learning and knowledge discovery from multi-modal data sources (e.g., images, videos, texts, and sensors) in order to build smart and reliable information and decision-making systems.
-His research has been sponsored by grants and projects from government agencies and industry collaborators, including NSF, IARPA, Microsoft, IBM, and Adobe.
-Dr. Qi has published more than 100 papers in a broad range of venues, such as Proceedings of IEEE, IEEE T PAMI, IEEE T KDE, IEEE T Image Processing, ICML, NIPS, CVPR, ECCV, ACM MM, SIGKDD, WWW, ICDM, SDM, ICDE and AAAI.
-Among them are the best student paper of ICDM 2014, ``the best ICDE 2013 paper" by IEEE Transactions on Knowledge and Data Engineering, as well as the best paper (finalist) of ACM Multimedia 2007 (2015).
-Dr. Qi has served or will serve as a technical program co-chair for ACM Multimedia 2020, ICIMCS 2018 and MMM 2016, as well as an area chair (a senior program committee member) for ICCV, ICPR, ICIP, ACM SIGKDD, ACM CIKM, AAAI, IJCAI as well as ACM Multimedia.
-He is also serving or has served in the program committees of several major academic conferences, including CVPR, ICCV, ICML, NIPS, KDD, ECCV, BMVC, WSDM, CIKM, IJCAI, ICMR, ACM Multimedia, ACM/IEEE ASONAM, ICDM, ICIP, and ACL.
-He is also a member of steering committee for International Conference on MultiMedia Modeling.
-Dr. Qi is an associate editor for IEEE Transactions on Circuits and Systems for Video Technology (CSVT) and ACM Transactions on Knowledge Discovery from Data (TKDD).
-He was also a panelist for the NSF and the United States Department of Energy. \end{IEEEbiography}
+Dr. Qi has published over 150 papers in a broad range of venues.
+Among them are the best student paper of ICDM 2014, ``the best ICDE 2013 paper" by IEEE Transactions on Knowledge and Data Engineering, as well as the best paper (finalist) of ACM Multimedia 2007 (2015). \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Jiebo Luo} Jiebo Luo (S93-M96-SM99-F09) joined the University of Rochester in Fall 2011 after over fifteen prolific years at Kodak Research Laboratories, where he was a Senior Principal Scientist leading research and advanced development.
 He has been involved in numerous technical conferences, including serving as the program co-chair of ACM Multimedia 2010,IEEE CVPR 2012, ACM ICMR 2016, and IEEE ICIP 2017.
 He has served on the editorial boards of the IEEE Transactions on Pattern Analysis and Machine Intelligence, IEEE Transactions on Multimedia, IEEE Transactions on Circuits and Systems for Video Technology, IEEE Transactions on Big Data, ACM Transactions on Intelligent Systems and Technology, Pattern Recognition, Machine Vision and Applications, Knowledge and Information Systems, and Journal of Electronic Imaging.
 Dr. Luo is a Fellow of the SPIE, IAPR, IEEE, ACM, and AAAI. \end{IEEEbiography}